drelick/Goyal-Welch-2008/INTERPRETATION_TEMPLATE.md

-# How to write solution interpretation (quick template)
+# How to write your own solution and interpretation (quick template)

 For each problem section, add a short markdown cell like: